slak44/Xylene/README.md

 - cmake 3.6.1+
 - llvm 3.9.1

-Everything else is downloaded and installed before building.
+Everything else is downloaded and installed before building by cmake.

 ## Language Syntax